VishalNadig/trading_bot/README.md

 ## def get_keys(first_name: str = "", last_name: str = "", username: str = "") -> tuple:
-    """Get API key and secret key for the specified username.
-If username is not mentioned then, first name and last name of the username can be used to retrieve the keys.
+    """Get the API key and secret key for the specified username.
+If the username is not mentioned then, the first name and last name of the username can be used to retrieve the keys.

     Args:
         first_name (str, optional): First name of the username.
 Defaults to "".